Updated November 22, 2025

 Cons: Some prompts produce multiple types of output.

-Most people end up with a hybrid: top-level folders by workflow or role, subfolders by content type.
+Most people end up with a mix of top-level folders by role or workflow and subfolders by type of content.

 Development/